department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/tutorial-assistance.md

 <div class="va-introtext">

-If you’re using VA educational assistance, and you’re struggling with the course work, we may help you pay for a tutor.
+If you’re using VA educational assistance, and you’re struggling with the coursework, we may help you pay for a tutor.
 Find out how it works.

 </div>